Distributed AI Training

 Horovod helped popularize ring-allreduce-based distributed deep learning, while NCCL and comparable libraries became central to GPU cluster communication.
 Modern large-model training stacks are built around the problem of overlapping communication with computation, reducing idle time, choosing good parallelism dimensions, and mapping workloads to cluster topology.

-As clusters scale, the limiting factor can shift from compute to the fabric connecting devices.
-NVLink, NVSwitch, InfiniBand, Ultra Ethernet, high-bandwidth memory, and topology-aware software matter because every training step is partly a negotiation between arithmetic and data movement.
+As clusters scale, the limiting factor can shift from arithmetic to the fabric connecting devices.
+NVLink, NVSwitch, InfiniBand, Ultra Ethernet, high-bandwidth memory, collective libraries, and topology-aware software matter because every training step is partly a negotiation between computation and data movement.

 Why It Matters